openframeworks/ofBook/project_joel/chapter.md

 On May 10th, Pete Hellicar reached out to our friends at Warp, to see if any of their artists would be interested in donating their music to the project, and by the nick of project time we had permission from several artists to use their sounds.

-### Supplier change and final budget negotiations and
+### Supplier change and final budget negotiations and beginning to write the software

 By the end of May, we had changed suppliers to ones already working with Greenpeace on their field, and had found replacement kit for our production.
 We'd also reached a final budget, and I was ready to start coding.
 Please see below for more details of the actual coding.